 Centrosema acutifolium Benth.

-Adapted to very acid, low- to medium-fertility soils, var. orinocense requiring lighter textured soils, and var. matogrossense preferring clayey, less well-drained soils.
+Adapted to very acid, low to medium fertility soils, var. orinocense requiring light textured soils, and var. matogrossense preferring clayey, less well-drained soils.
 Tolerant of high levels of available Al and Mn.

 No significant shade tolerance.

 Mechanical or acid scarification necessary to reduce the high level of hardseededness.
 Seed is normally sown at 3‒4 kg/ha; inoculation with an effective strain of Bradyrhizobium such as CIAT 3101 (= CB 3125 in Australia) is recommended.